As if figuring out which type of Medicare Plan wasn’t confusing enough, now you realize you need to make changes or swap plans. When can you do this?

 This gives you the opportunity to enroll in a stand alone Prescription Drug Plan.
 However, those members with a MA-PD plan who choose to enroll in a stand alone Prescription Drug Plan during this time will not have the option of enrolling in another Medicare Advantage Plan.

-Braden Insurance Can Guide You Through The AEP
+Braden Insurance Can Guide You Through The Medicare Enrollment Period

-As the Medicare Annual Enrollment Period rolls around, it can be a stressful couple of weeks.
+As the Medicare Open Enrollment Period rolls around, it can be a stressful couple of weeks.
 When it comes to their Medicare coverage, not everyone knows exactly what that have, what they need, and what they don’t need.
-Having everything organized ahead of time will make you feel better about your decision.
+Having everything organized ahead of time will make you feel better about your decision when Medicare Open Enrollment knocks on your door.

-Regardless if you are a Medicare pro or have no clue what you are doing, then talking to one of our friendly independent agents at Braden Insurance can put your mind at ease.
-Give us a call today and we will get you prepared for your next Medicare enrollment window.
+Regardless if you are a Medicare pro or have no clue what you are doing, then talking to one of our friendly independent agents at Braden Insurance in Louisville, KY can put your mind at ease.
+Give us a call today and we will get you prepared for your next Medicare Open Enrollment window.